aklapatch/Exploring_Julia/docs/README.md

 ### Compilation exceptions

 Julia code can be embedded in C code, linked to the julia library, and compiled with gcc.
 In addition, there is a Julia package called PackageCompiler that helps automate this process.
 However, when I tried this (on Windows with the mingw-w64 port of gcc), a simple hello world program program was over one hundred megabytes in size.
-Compilation also takes an unusually long amount of time.
+Compilation also takes an unusually long time.

 ## Pass by Value?